Seeing the Undefined: Chain-of-Action for Generative Semantic Labels: Experiment

-\textbf{Time cost of CoA.} Given that the proposed CoA method involves multiple interactions with LMMs, it is essential to evaluate the time cost associated with the overall execution process.
-We analyze the computational efficiency of CoA versus VQA-based LMMs and Caption-based LMMs and report their inference time in Table \ref{table_ablation_time_cost}.
+Given that the proposed CoA method involves multiple interactions with VLMs, it is essential to evaluate the time cost associated with the overall execution process.
+We analyze the computational efficiency of CoA versus VQA-based VLMs and Caption-based VLMs and report their inference time in Table \ref{table_ablation_time_cost}.
 Notably, our approach maintains a comparable execution efficiency despite multiple interactions.
 This is attributed to the simplicity of each individual interaction, ensuring that the total inference time remains within an acceptable range.

-\textbf{With / Without Ram filtering.} During the experimental process, we observed that beyond using the RAM model for designing evaluation metrics, its confidence scores could also be leveraged to filter generated targets.
-To validate this, we conducted experiments comparing results with and without RAM-based filtering, as reported in Table \ref{table_ablation_ram_filter}.
-The results demonstrate that applying this filtering method significantly improves the accuracy of the GSLs task.